David Kessler (writer)

-David Kessler (born February 16, 1959) is an author, public speaker, and death and grieving expert.
-He has published many books, including two co-written with the psychiatrist Elisabeth Kübler-Ross: Life Lessons: Two Experts on Death and Dying Teach Us About the Mysteries of Life and Living, and On Grief & Grieving: Finding the Meaning of Grief Through the Five Stages of Grief.
+David Kessler (born February 16, 1959) is an American author, public speaker, and death and grieving expert.

+He has published many books, including two co-written with psychiatrist Elisabeth Kübler-Ross: Life Lessons: Two Experts on Death and Dying Teach Us About the Mysteries of Life and Living; and On Grief & Grieving: Finding the Meaning of Grief Through the Five Stages of Grief.

 His first book, The Needs of the Dying, received praise from Mother Teresa and Marianne Williamson.

 Biography

 Kessler was born in Rhode Island.
+He did his undergraduate work at USC and graduate work at Loyola Marymount University in bioethics.
+His mother died in 1973 when he was 13.
+Around the time of her death in the intensive care unit, Kessler and his dad were staying at a Howard Johnson's hotel in New Orleans when the hotel became the site of the 13 hour-long mass shooting perpetrated by the "New Orleans Sniper", Mark Essex.

+During the HIV/AIDS crisis, he founded Progressive Nursing Services, and he also later co-founded Project Angel Food with Marianne Williamson in 1989.

-He did his undergraduate work at USC and graduate work at Loyola Marymount University in Bioethics.
-His mother died in 1973, an event that influenced his later work greatly.
-Now as a modern-day thanatologist he follows death wherever it may occur.
-Therefore, his work is a hybrid of several occupations, including working with the dying in hospitals and hospice, volunteering as a reserve officer on the police trauma team, and participating with the Red Cross on aviation disasters as well as its disaster team.
+As a modern-day thanatologist, he follows death wherever it may occur.
+Therefore, his work combines several occupations, including working with the dying in hospitals and hospices, volunteering as a reserve officer on the police trauma team, and participating with the Red Cross on aviation disasters and its disaster team.

 Career

 Kessler concentrates in hospice, palliative care, grief and loss.
 His latest work includes interviews about afterlife, near death studies and near death awareness.
 He also is chairperson for the Hospital Association of Southern California Palliative Care Committee.

 His experiences have taken him from Auschwitz concentration camp to Mother Teresa’s Home for the Dying Destitute in Calcutta.
 He also worked with Anthony Perkins, Michael Landon and industrialist Armand Hammer when they faced their own deaths.

+He is the founder of the website grief.com which has over five million visits yearly from 167 countries.